ErdeszGyorgy/LAMP-on-Raspberry-Pi-Bookworm-with-PHP-7.4/phpMyAdmin.md

 `sudo chmod -R 777 /var/www`

-## If you copy a folder into /var/www/html, you have to run the right setting chmod command again!
+## If you copy a folder into /var/www/html, you have to run the right-setting chmod command above again!

 ## Enter phpMyAdmin in your browser: